- Bachelor's degree

 Evaluation and treatment, screening, education, referral, consultation, wellness promotion and prevention

-100% of graduates from the Class of 2020 who sought employment, were working within 12 months of graduation as physical therapists based on MWU DPT Program Correspondence, Employer Websites, and Social Media sites.
+100% of graduates from the Class of 2019 and 2020 who sought employment, were working within 12 months of graduation as physical therapists based on MWU DPT Program Correspondence, Employer Websites, and Social Media sites.

 US Employment Projections through 2028 - Employment of physical therapists is expected to increase 22 percent from 2018 to 2028.1